 Best Places in Sydney to go for Autumn Colours

-Sydney is a gorgeous evergreen city all year round – so when autumn comes around you’ll want to know our secret spots for a taste of a northern hemisphere autumn foliage bursts of gold and reds.
+Sydney is a gorgeous evergreen city all year round, so when autumn comes around you’ll want to know our secret spots for a taste of a northern hemisphere autumn foliage bursts of gold and reds.
 We love that the autumn cool is pleasant weather to linger around the Sydney gardens or parks to give the little ones a crunching sensory experience almost any time of the day.
-We hunted down the best spots for your kids to delight in the changing colours of autumn, or just kick some leaves.
+We hunted down the top 9 best spots for you and the kids to delight in the changing colours of autumn.

 Mrs Macquarie’s Road, Sydney